 - The Career Development Grant program encourages graduate students to prepare for placement into their chosen field.
-Students submit their Career Development Grant Application to the Council of Graduate Students (CGS) for an opportunity to receive an award to defray costs associated with the development of their careers.
-By offering grants of up to $250 each, CGS provides an incentive for graduate students to invest effort in their own career development while attending Ohio State.
-These grants provide subsidies for expenses incurred by the activities outlined by applicants in their Career Development Plan.
+Students will have an opportunity to receive an award to defray costs associated with the development of their careers.
 Career Development Grants are awarded to individuals demonstrating strong linkages between their stated professional goals and their submitted Career Development Plan.
-Additionally, applicants will be evaluated upon the relevance and strength of proposed activities as they relate to the applicant's resume and the Career Development Plan.

 The General Secretariat of the Organization of American States (the OAS) offers both scholarships and interest-free loans to Latin American and Caribbean students to help finance their education, research or training at universities in the United States.
-The interest-free student loans are administered by the Leo S. Rowe Fund program (the Rowe Fund), which provides funding of up to $15,000.
-Given the supplementary nature of the program, beneficiaries need to secure additional resources to successfully finance their studies.
+The interest-free student loans are administered by the Leo S. Rowe Fund program, which provides funding of up to $15,000.
 Email email@example.com for more information.

-Fellowships are available to currently registered students who have advanced to candidacy (by the time research begins) for the Ph.D. in the social sciences, physical sciences, technical fields and the professions as related to grassroots development issues.
+Fellowships are available to currently registered students who have advanced to candidacy for the Ph.D. in the social sciences, physical sciences, technical fields and the professions as related to grassroots development issues.
 Applications for clinical research in the health field will be considered.